This gluten-free tabbouleh is a fresh, nourishing twist on the classic Middle Eastern salad — completely free of gluten, lectins, and nightshades.

 - zest from one organic lemon

-- juice from one organic lemon (add gradually and taste)
+- juice from one organic lemon (or to taste)

 - salt and pepper to taste